 HUELL HOWSER: Which is not something most of us get to see.

-WORKER AT FACILITY: We shred about a car a minute.
-1,000 cars a day, on a good day.
+WORKER AT FACILITY: We shred the car, about a car a minute, thousand cars a day on a good day.

-HUELL HOWSER: And what’s interesting, the first thing we noticed when we drove up here, you are going to be shredding some new cars here too.
-These look like perfectly good cars, why are you shredding them up?
+HUELL HOWSER: And what’s interesting, the first thing we noticed when we drove up here, you’re going to be shredding some new cars here, too.
+These look like perfectly good cars.
+Why are you shredding them up?

-WORKER AT FACILITY: Little bit of a mystery really.
-Since I have been here the last eight years.
-They bring us these cars from the dealerships, and they say they are test cars and they have been brought over to test various emissions and the insurance companies won’t reinsure them so they have to watch them be destroyed here.
+WORKER AT FACILITY: A little bit of a mystery, really.
+Since I’ve been here the last eight years, they bring us these cars from the dealerships, and they say that they’re test cars, and they’ve been brought over to test various emissions.
+And the insurance companies won’t reinsure them, so they have to watch them destroyed here.

-HUELL HOWSER: I would like to drive off in one of these things.
-Ladies and gentlemen that’s the sound of a crushed automobile being shredded into a million pieces.
+HUELL HOWSER: I’d like to drive off in one of these things.
+Ladies and gentlemen, that’s the sound of a crushed automobile being shredded into a million pieces.

-CHELSEA SEXTON: There’s no precedent for car company rounding up one of a particular type of car and crushing them as if they are afraid one might get away.
+CHELSEA SEXTON: There’s no precedent for a car company rounding up every one of a particular kind of car and crushing them as if they’re afraid one might get away.

-S. DAVID FREEMAN: I think they wanted to be sure that none of them were driving around the streets any more to remind people that there is such a thing as an electric car.
+S. DAVID FREEMAN: I don’t think—they wanted to be sure that none of them were driving around the streets anymore to remind people that there is such a thing as an electric car.

-CHELSEA SEXTON: Well it was sort of interesting because we were hired to create a market and get these cars on the road.
-Through a series of small steps along the way we became really aware that that was not really what General Motors and the other a auto manufacturers in fact, wanted to happen.
-The more we did it, the more liability we became.
-There was an organization of factions.
-Some people to this day really loved that little car and some people in General Motors never wanted to see it happen, there was a bit of a power struggle going on in the company.
+CHELSEA SEXTON: Well, it was sort of interesting, because we were hired to create a market and get these cars on the road.
+And, you know, through a series of small steps along the way we became really aware that that was not really what General Motors and the other auto manufacturers, in fact, wanted to happen.
+And the more we did it, the more of a liability we became.
+There was definitely an organization of factions.
+Some people, to this day, really love that little car, and some people in General Motors never wanted to see it happen.
+And so, there was a bit of a power struggle going on within the company.

-CHRIS PAINE: I had driven that EV-1 for five years and I had just a terrific experience.
-I got an electric car as kind of a notion I tried out.
-Within about two months, it was the only car I was driving.
-My gas car was sort of in the background for emergency days when I needed to go on long trips.
+CHRIS PAINE: Well, I had driven that EV-1 for five years, and I had just a terrific experience.
+You know, I got an electric car as kind of a notion I tried out.
+And within about two months, it was the only car I was driving.
+My gas car was sort of in the background for emergency days when I needed long trips.
 And in that five years I don’t think I needed service once.
-And so, all you do is plug it in at night and every day you go 60-miles.
-If you really need to go farther, you have your gas car.
+And so, all you do is you plug it in at night, and then every day you go like 60 miles.
+And if you really need to go farther, you have your gas car.

-When they announced they were taking the cars away, well, why?
+And when they announced that they were taking the cars away, well, why?
 Could I buy it?
-They wouldn’t let you buy it, it was only a lease option.
-And we all tried to hold onto our cars, and the car companies said no. It wasn’t just GM, it was Toyota, and Ford, they all said you can’t keep the electric cars.
-And we thought of everything we could do including — maybe we should steal the cars.
-And we thought no, that’s not what this is about.
-So, we thought well, we have to tell the story, because the public press version of the story was that nobody wants electric cars and there’s no demand and we went that’s not true.
+And they wouldn’t let you buy it.
+It was only a lease option.
+And we all tried to hold onto our cars, and the car companies said no. It wasn’t just GM, of course.
+It was Toyota and Ford.
+They all said, "You can’t keep your electric cars."
+And we thought of everything we could do, including maybe we should steal the cars.
+And we thought, no, that’s not what this is about.
+So, we thought, well, we’ve got to tell the story, because the public press version of the story was that nobody wants electric cars, and there’s no demand, and we went, that’s not true.
 That is not the whole story.
-So let’s go get the story and see what happens.
+So, let’s go get the story and see what happens.

-JUAN GONZALEZ: Well, if it was all of the car companies doing it at the same time, that would suggest there was some kind of policy decision or collusion on their parts all to reach the same goal.
+JUAN GONZALEZ: Well, if it was all of the car companies doing it at the same time, that would suggest that there was some kind of a policy decision or collusion on their parts all to reach the same—to reach the same goal.

 CHELSEA SEXTON: Yeah.

-AMY GOODMAN: You have scenes and Chelsea Sexton you are intimately involved with the whole film, you are one of the stars of the film if you will.
-Mel Gibson, you had famous people driving these cars, of course, Tom Hanks, and others.
+AMY GOODMAN: You have scenes, and, Chelsea Sexton, you’re intimately involved with the whole film.
+You’re one of the stars of the film, if you will.
+I mean, Mel Gibson—you had famous people driving these cars—of course, Tom Hanks and others.
 And you were pushing to get these cars out there.
 You were fighting your own employer.
 Why do you think the electric car was such a threat to the company that made it?
 To General Motors?
 It’s as if you were fighting the competition, but you were fighting your employer.

-CHELSEA SEXTON: Absolutely.
+CHELSEA SEXTON: Oh, absolutely.
 I don’t think any of them expected how popular those little cars would become.
-And they thought we’ll make a good show of this and we’ll get these really enthusiastic kids to go out there and push this car and they’ll never actually get cars on the road and we’ll be able to call it a day.
-And then not only did we run out of cars, but we had a waiting list of thousands of people and the cars became their own best advertisement.
+And they thought, "We’ll make a good show of this, and we’ll get these really enthusiastic kids to go out there and push this car.
+And they’ll never actually get cars on the road, and we’ll be able to call it a day."
+And then not only did we run out of cars, but we had a waiting list of thousands of people, and the cars became their own best advertisement.

-And you could sort of see the thought almost ripple upon the—across the collective face of the automotive companies sort of saying what do we do now?
+And you could sort of see the thought almost ripple upon the—across the collective face of the automotive companies, sort of "What do we do now?"
 And that’s when they started really actively trying to pull back.
-The more we created a market for the cars, the more they considered that a liability because truly their core products are larger cars, trucks, and SUVs, and so the more that we showed the benefits of these clean, quiet, little cars, the more that begged the question: Well what about the Suburban?
-The Impala?
-And some of these less than clean cars.
+And the more we created the market for the cars, the more they considered that a liability, because truly their core products are larger cars, trucks and SUVs.
+And so the more that we showed the benefits of these clean, quiet, little cars, that more that begged the question: Well, what about the Suburban and the Impala and some of these less than clean cars?

-JOSEPH ROMM: There’s no question that people who control the marketplace today, the oil companies have a strong incentive to discourage alternatives, except the alternatives that they, themselves control.
-You know, just as General Motors 40, or 50 years ago bought up the trolley systems and shut them down, the oil companies have opposed the creation of an electric infrastructure.
+JOSEPH ROMM: There’s no question that people who control the marketplace today, the oil companies, have a strong incentive to discourage alternatives, except the alternatives that they themselves control.
+And, you know, just as General Motors 40, 50 years ago bought up the trolley systems and shut them down, the oil companies have opposed the creation of an electric infrastructure.

-EDWARD H. MURPHY: I differ strongly with that, we did not kill the electric car.
+EDWARD H. MURPHY: I differ strongly with that.
+We did not kill the electric car.
 The petroleum industry did not kill the electric car.
 What killed the electric car was antiquated technology.
-It’s good example, and something that we should not repeat.
-An example that we need to avoid.
+It’s a good example, and it’s something that we should not repeat, an example that we need to avoid.

-WALLY E. RIPPEL: There’s still roughly a trillion barrels worth of oil in the earth’s crust.
+WALLY E. RIPPEL: There’s still roughly a trillion barrels’ worth of oil in the Earth’s crust.
 And if you figure that the average price of that subsequent oil will be $100 a barrel, that’s $100 trillion worth of business yet to be done.
-However, at some point when an alternative is good enough, people will snap over.
-That’s what the oil companies fear the most.
+However, at some point, when an alternative is good enough, people will snap over.
+And that’s what the oil companies fear the most.

-S. DAVID FREEMAN: They controlled things in Washington.
-They, and the automobile industry.
-Now they have Andy Card, their former lobbyist, right there as Chief of Staff in the White House.
-And I guess they don’t have to pay lobbyists any more so they are saving a little money there.
+S. DAVID FREEMAN: They control things in Washington, they and the automobile industry.
+Now they’ve got Andy Card, their former lobbyist, right there as chief of staff in the White House.
+And I guess they don’t have to pay lobbyists anymore, so they’re saving a little money there.

 JIM BOYD: Industries began to see, if we don’t kill this cancer in California, it’s going to spread to the rest of the country.
-I think it became a strategy on the part of many companies to make it a national issue.
-I was even told once by a very prominent Congressman who I shall not mention by name that I can understand and tolerate what you are doing in California, but if you ever try to spread your California program to the rest of my country, I am going to have to do battle with you.
+And I think it became a strategy on the part of many companies to make it a national issue.
+I was even told once by a very prominent congressman, who I shall not mention by name, that I can understand and tolerate what you’re doing in California, but if you ever try to spread your California program to the rest of my country, I’m going to have to do battle with you.

 JUAN GONZALEZ: Well, were you able to find if any electric cars are still on the road?

-CHRIS PAINE: Well, there are, you know, thanks to great protests, about 1,000 cars were saved of the 5,000 cars.
-So there are a few left in California and they are coming back.
+CHRIS PAINE: Well, there are.
+You know, thanks to great protests, about a thousand cars were saved of the 5,000 cars.
+So, there are a few left in California.
+And they’re coming back.

-AMY GOODMAN: Well, we will see what happens when your film goes around as you speak on your college tour.
-Tonight you will be in Princeton and then traveling the country.
-Chris Paine, director of the documentary Who Killed the Electric Car and Chelsea Sexton the General Motors whistle-blower who thought she was just doing her job trying to create a market of electric cars, now Executive Director of Plug In America.
+AMY GOODMAN: Well, we’ll see what happens when your film goes around as you speak on your college tour.
+Tonight you’ll be in Princeton and then traveling the country.
+Chris Paine, director of the documentary Who Killed the Electric Car?, and Chelsea Sexton, the General Motors whistleblower, who thought she was just doing her job trying to create a market for electric cars, now executive director of Plug In America.